-He and Debbie are the parents of three grown children: a pediatrician/neonatologist; a lawyer who works for Google; and a third-year general surgery resident at Yale.
+He and Debbie are the parents of three grown children: a pediatrician/neonatologist; a lawyer who works for Google; and a fifth-year general surgery resident at Yale.
 They have

-four five grandchildren, the youngest of whom, Josephine, arrived on October 8, 2013 Libby, arrived Sept.
+four five six grandchildren, the youngest of whom, Minor Myers IV, was born on Feb.
+4, 2017.
+Josephine arrived on October 8, 2013.
+Libby was born Sept.
 30, 2014.
 Sam wrote about his two physician daughters here.